amitchell05/100-days-of-code/log.md

 **Today's Progress**: Yesterday was mainly dedicated to Thanksgiving and relaxation.
 I hope everyone had a safe holiday.
 I will keep those who have lost loved ones this year in my thoughts and prayers.
 It's painful dealing with holidays after losing a loved one.

 **Thoughts**: I did get some time to work on the non-profit app.
 I received helpful feedback from a team member.
 Now, I will need to do some research on implementing the right tests.

+### Day 97: November 27, 2020

+**Today's Progress**: I hit a TON of brick walls with unit testing for the pro bono project and styling for my Frontend Mentor challenge.

+**Thoughts**: I'm going to bed earlier (aka 12:30am ish).
+I hope the power of rest will lead to some answers and reduce my anxiety.